TelegraphCreative/abodu-fed/site/content/pages/3.service/index.md

 hero__copy: |
   What makes buying an Abodu different?
 Our purchase and install experience is painless and quick.

-  We manage everything for you and will be in your backyard 2 weeks or less - guaranteed.
+  We manage everything for you and will be in your backyard as little as 2 weeks or less.
 hero__image: /assets/Launch_photos/abodu_73_comp_2x1.jpg
 accordian__fields:
   accordian__sections: